 Make sure the entire team has a shared definition of the four columns and what they represent.
 Once everyone feels comfortable with the procedure, it's time to move forward!
-Depending on the size of your team, setting a timer - or timeboxing - can help keep the meeting on schedule and moving forward.
+Depending on the size of your individual team, setting a timer - or timeboxing - can help keep the meeting on schedule and moving forward.
 Most teams are able to create valuable sprint goals in about 30-60 minutes, as a rule of thumb.

-Ask your team to take time to think about the most recent iteration and create individual notes for each column.
+Ask your team to think about the previous sprint and create individual notes for each column.
 Create a 10-minute timebox for participants to brainstorm and add their ideas.
-Facilitators may choose to keep initial notes anonymous to encourage honest feedback, or they may choose to show these notes to help the team generate ideas.
+Facilitators may choose to keep initial notes anonymous to promote psychological safety, or they may choose to show these notes to help the team generate ideas.
 When the timebox ends, the participants should finish adding their ideas to each column.

-This next step helps the team find common themes in the ideas they generated and will help focus the upcoming discussion on the big ideas on everyone's mind.
+This next step helps the team find common themes in the ideas they generated and focus the upcoming discussion on the big ideas on everyone's mind.
 Did several people have concerns about technical debt affecting product quality?
 Keep all those notes together under one group.
-Or if there are 5 notes on a new retro tool, you'll most likely want to group those together under the same group to discuss.
-Announce the timebox (5-10 minutes) and allow participants to collaboratively group and name the notes on the board.
+Or if there are 5 notes on product backlog items, for example, you'll most likely want to group those together under the same group to discuss.
+Announce the timebox (5-10 minutes) and allow participants to collaboratively group the notes on the board.

-Sometimes it is obvious that there is one point that needs to be discussed during your sprint retrospective - like a pain point felt by the development team, or maybe a shared goal of several members of the group.
-But sometimes it's not so obvious and it can be challenging to identify the most pressing topics for the team.
+Sometimes it's obvious what needs to be discussed during your sprint retrospective - like a pain point felt by the development team, or maybe a shared goal of several members of the group.
+But sometimes it's not so obvious!
+It can often be challenging to identify the most pressing team issues.
 If this is the case, the facilitator can use dot voting to prioritize the discussion based on votes cast by the group.

-Now it's time for the best part, discussion! 🎉 If your team used dot voting, then the discussion should begin with the note group that received the most votes.
+Now it's time for the best part: discussion! 🎉 If your team used dot voting, then the discussion should begin with the note group that received the most votes.
 If dot voting was not used, the facilitator can choose the order of discussion.
-The facilitator can optionally choose to timebox the discussion of each individual idea as well, usually setting aside 5 or 10 minutes for each topic of discussion.
+The facilitator can optionally choose to timebox the discussion of each individual idea as well, usually setting aside 5 or 10 minutes for each topic.
 The advantage of this approach is that it tends to keep the conversation focused and moving at a faster pace.